Activation-Guided Local Editing for Jailbreaking Attacks: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose AGILE, a simple and effective two-stage jailbreak paradigm that repurposes internal model information to guide text-level edits. \item We advance activation-guided attacks by (1) generalizing hidden state analysis from single-turn inputs to complex multi-turn dialogues, and (2) refining the optimization signal from a coarse binary judgment to a continuous measure of refusal likelihood, enabling more fine-grained control. \item Through extensive experiments, we demonstrate that our proposed method achieves state-of-the-art performance, ranking among the top-performing attacks, particularly in black-box settings (Figure \ref{fig:main-radar}). \end{itemize}
+\textbullet \enspace We advance activation-guided attacks by (1) generalizing hidden state analysis from single-turn inputs to complex multi-turn dialogues, and (2) refining the optimization signal by targeting refusal propensity via a continuous measure, providing a more direct and fine-grained guidance than static maliciousness detection.

+\textbullet \enspace Through extensive experiments, we demonstrate that our proposed method achieves state-of-the-art performance, ranking among the top-performing attacks.